micREsoft/SysCaller/README.md

 ### Disclaimer

-- **Passion Project**: This is an experimental project created for educational purposes.
+- **Passion Project**: This is an experimental project created for educational purposes I will update it as I find the time.
 - **Learning Tool**: SysCaller is intended to help users learn about Windows NT system calls and low level programming.
 - **No Liability**: I am not responsible or liable for any actions taken using SysCaller.
 - **Usage**: While I have personally used SysCaller for various purposes, including bypassing some AntiCheat systems for fun, I will not provide guidance on such activities.